Appointment of an Educational Representative, Educational Surrogate Parent, or Developmental Services Decision-Maker

 If the child is under the plan of a court-appointed, legal guardianship, the appointed legal guardian is the ERH and/or developmental services decision-maker.
 If the court later limits the legal guardian’s educational and/or developmental services decision-making rights, an Educational Representative or Educational Surrogate Parent (ESP) and/or a developmental services decision-maker will be appointed.
 For further information, see Responding to an Unable, Unavailable, or Unwilling Parent/Legal Guardian.

-A foster parent, relative caregiver, prospective adoptive parent, or nonrelative extended family member (NREFM) has the right to represent a child/NMD as his/her ERH and/or developmental decision-maker, with a court order, in matters regarding educational and/or developmental services under the following circumstances:
+A foster parent, relative caregiver, prospective adoptive parent, or nonrelative extended family member (NREFM) has the right to represent a child/NMD as their ERH and/or developmental decision-maker, with a court order, in matters regarding educational and/or developmental services under the following circumstances:

 • The parental rights are terminated.